 STILLWATER, Okla. — Quick Facts:

-- Oklahoma state university's unmanned systems research institute is working to make people safer during extreme weather situations.
+- Oklahoma State University’s Unmanned Systems Research Institute is working on ways to make people safer during extreme weather situations.

 - The drones are more durable, made of Kevlar and fiber glass, so they can withstand things like high winds and hail.